Transforming Futures, One Young Person at a Time

 To increase awareness of, demand for and access to adolescent and youth health services, Jhpiego engages communities to create an enabling environment that supports adolescents and youth by:

 - Working with community and religious leaders so they understand the challenges adolescents face and the importance of investing in this population

 - Mapping communities to identify need and increase access to services

-- Strengthening parents’ skills to communicate with adolescents and youth and to serve as parent champions who mentor other parents
+- Strengthening skills of parents to communicate with adolescents and youth and to serve as parent champions who mentor other parents

-- Work with ministries of health to efficiently scale up national HPV (human papillomavirus) vaccination programs to protect girls and improve adolescent health
+- Work with ministries of health to efficiently scale up national HPV (human papillomavirus) vaccination programs to protect girls and improve the health of adolescents.

-- Determine strategies for reaching girls in and out of school for HPV vaccination
+- Research how to reach girls in and out of school for HPV vaccination.

 Why is it important to invest in adolescent health?

 Adolescents have a fundamental right to health.
 According to the World Health Organization, investments in adolescent health produce a “triple dividend” of benefits: for adolescents now, for their future and for the next generation.
 These investments can have long-term impact and reduce poverty by enhancing adolescents’ economic abilities, which benefits them, their households and their community.
 For adolescent girls, the benefits of avoiding pregnancies include improved health, a better chance of reaching a higher level of education and building their skill set, lower fertility over their lifetime, prevention of unsafe abortions and reduced social isolation.
 The Sustainable Development Goals will not be achieved without strategies that promote the health and well-being of adolescents.